dennykane/linuxontheweb.github.io/README.md

 ## Viewing and editing source files

 vim is the recommended text editor, mainly because of the ability to enable row folding via the manual insertion of markers.
+Since the files in this repository can be quite large, row folding is an essential feature of the development side of LOTW.
 The instructions below are specific to vim's runtime configuration file, .vimrc.

 ### Enabling row folding

-Since the files in this repository can be quite large, row folding is an essential feature of the development side of LOTW.
-So, to browse the source code as intended, the following lines must be included in your .vimrc:
+To browse the source code as intended, the following lines must be included in your .vimrc:

 	set foldmethod=marker
 	set foldmarker=«,»